-- o Reviews and recommends risk appetite and risk management frameworks and policies to the Board, - o Reviews and approves risk management standards supporting Board-approved policies, - Oversees implementation of the risk management frameworks, policies, and standards to ensure effectiveness, - Promotes a strong risk culture through tone at the top, leadership, accountability, open and transparent communication and escalation of issues, - Ensures strategic objectives and plans align with the Bank's stated risk appetite and that the risks relating to strategic initiatives are understood and managed, - Receives regular reporting on enterprise-wide risk exposures and escalates to the Board risks exceeding the Bank's risk appetite. - Chief Risk Officer (CRO) supported by the ERM & Compliance Teams - Recommends risk appetite/limits and risk management frameworks, policies and standards to the SMC and relevant sub committees, - Develops and implements risk management tools and methodologies and provides support to management for the identification, assessment, mitigation and monitoring of risks, - Provides independent challenge to management's risk management activities, including policy/standard development, risk assessment and reporting, - Monitors risk across the Bank and escalates significant risks or concerns or incidents of noncompliance to the CEO, - Monitors changes in the business environment, including legal and regulatory requirements, and assesses impact on the Bank's risk exposures, - Provides timely reporting on enterprise-wide risk exposures to the Senior Management Committee and the Board, - Provides risk management education, training, and advice. - Other Oversight Functions (e.g., Finance and Human Resources) - Recommend policies and standards to the SMC for specific risks (e.g., HR Finance Capital Management), - Monitor and provide reporting on these risks and escalate significant risks or concerns or incidents of non-compliance to the CRO and CEO, - Provide education, training, and advice on these risks. - Management (Risk Owners) - Assumes ownership of the risks in their business - Manage day-to day-operations of their business and ensures that internal controls are designed and operating effectively, - Identify, assess, mitigate, measure, monitor, and report on risks in their areas of responsibility and adhere to the Bank's established risk appetite, policies, and standards, - o Promote a risk management culture and establishes effective internal controls within their areas,
+- Receive periodic risk reporting from the Bank on risk exposures and plans. - Chief Executive Officer (CEO) supported by the Senior Management Committee ("SMC") and its subcommittees - Reviews and recommends Enterprise Risk Management framework and risk appetite statements to the Board, - o Reviews and approves risk management standards supporting Board-approved policies, - Oversees implementation of the risk management frameworks, policies, and standards to ensure effectiveness, - Promotes a strong risk culture through tone at the top, leadership, accountability, open and transparent communication and escalation of issues, - Ensures strategic objectives and plans align with the Bank's stated risk appetite and that the risks relating to strategic initiatives are understood and managed, - Receives regular reporting on enterprise-wide risk exposures and escalates to the Board risks exceeding the Bank's risk appetite. - Chief Risk Officer (CRO) supported by the ERM & Compliance Teams - Recommends Enterprise Risk Management framework and risk appetite statements , policies and standards to the SMC and relevant sub committees, - Develops and implements risk management tools and methodologies and provides support to management for the identification, assessment, mitigation and monitoring of risks, - Provides independent challenge to management's risk management activities, including policy/standard development, risk assessment and reporting, - Monitors risk across the Bank and escalates significant risks or concerns or incidents of noncompliance to the CEO and the Board as appropriate, - Monitors changes in the business environment, including legal and regulatory requirements, and assesses impact on the Bank's risk exposures, - Provides timely reporting on enterprise-wide risk exposures to the Senior Management Committee and the Board, - Provides risk management education, training, and advice. - Other Oversight Functions (e.g., Finance and Human Resources) - Recommend policies and standards to the SMC for specific risks (e.g., HR Code of Conduct, Finance Capital Management), - Monitor and provide reporting on these risks and escalate significant risks or concerns or incidents of non-compliance to the CRO and CEO, - Provide education, training, and advice on these risks. - Management (Risk Owners) - o Assumes ownership of the risks in their business - o Manage day-to day-operations of their business and ensures that internal controls are designed and operating effectively,

-- Complete risk mitigation action plans within proposed timelines and regularly reports status of action plans, - Escalates risks or concerns to the CRO in a timely manner. - Internal Audit - Provide independent assurance on the effectiveness of governance, risk management and control processes including compliance with the ERM framework, related policies and practices, and regulatory requirements.
+- Identify, assess, mitigate, measure, monitor, and report on risks in their areas of responsibility and adhere to the Bank's established risk appetite, policies, and standards, - Promote a risk management culture and establishes effective internal controls within their areas, - Complete risk mitigation action plans within proposed timelines and regularly reports status of action plans, - Escalates risks or concerns to the CRO in a timely manner. - Internal Audit - Provide independent assurance on the effectiveness of governance, risk management and control processes including compliance with the ERM framework, related policies and practices, and regulatory requirements.